 Appendix E

 Form Completed by:

 Role: Date

-Date this incident was repo orted to the authority:
+Date this incident was reported to the authority:

 Police involvement:

 Does the person reporting / victim/parents or ca rers / school want the Police to investigate?

 Yes ☐ No

-t has touched.
-If you ha aph any injuries the victim has; look for fingerprints left by the offender or swab eve any evidence, which may be of use to the police then please ring them and elephone number is: 101.
+The police will want to collect evidence i.e. photograph any injuries the victim has; look for fingerprints left by the offender or swab any areas where the suspect has touched.
+If you have any evidence, which may be of use to the police then please ring them and tell them immediately .
+Shropshire Police 24 hour telephone number is: 101.

 Authorisation:

 Certain agencies can share de-personalised information without your consent.
 Do you agree to the information being passed to all the agencies involved in the local agency partnership?
 (The local agency partnership includes West Mercia Police, Citizens Advice Shropshire and Victim Support Shropshire), This is requested to help in assessing and countering the levels of hate crime in Shropshire.

 Incident details only ☐ Yes □No

 Personal details ☐ Yes □ No

 Signature Date